 I. Light Hoodie – this kept me covered and extra cool in Morocco out in the sun.
-The sol cool fabric has technology that attaches xylitol to the fibers that creates a cooling sensation and reduces the skin’s surface temperature up to 5 degrees.
+The sol cool fabric has technology that attaches xylitol to the fibers which create a cooling sensation and reduces the skin’s surface temperature up to 5 degrees.
 It is also rated UPF 50+.

-J. Light & Warm Jacket – this one also doubled as my travel pillow, since it packs down into a pocket.
+J. Light & Warm Jacket – this one also doubled as my travel pillow since it packs into a pocket.

 K. Vegan Leather Jacket